 EDay 5Trinidad

-After breakfast served by the family hosting you in their Casa, enjoy a walk through the botanical gardens in Cienfuegos before driving to Trinidad.
+After breakfast served by the family hosting you in their Casa, enjoy a walking tour of Trinidad with restoration expert Nancy Benitez.

-Trinidad is an astonishingly well preserved town, identified as a UNESCO World Heritage site.
-The central historic district is closed to vehicular traffic and often cited as one of the most impressive colonial town centers in the Americas, with pastel buildings, ornate statuary, tall palms and serene gardens.
+Trinidad is an astonishingly well-preserved town, identified as a UNESCO World Heritage site.
+The central historic district is closed to vehicular traffic and is often cited as one of the most impressive colonial town centers in the Americas, with pastel buildings, ornate statuary, tall palms, and serene gardens.
 Include a visit to a local “bodega” (grocery), where you’ll see a “libretta” (ration book) and learn about Cuba’s ration system.
-Your guide will lead you on a walking tour of the town center, then you’re free to choose from lots of charming cafe options for lunch.

 In an unassuming home in the town center, meet a most astonishing couple: a sculptor and woodcarver whose life-size portraits on recycled old wood doors are gaining international acclaim; and, his wife who markets exceptional crocheted clothing and embroidery on behalf of women in remote villages.